Ninavander/Facial-Emotion-Recognition-using-CNNs/README.md

 # MSc-Final-project
 ### This work is my MSc final project named 'Facial Emotion Recognition using CNNs'
 ## OverView
 ### In this work, we applied 4 mainstream/good-performance in previous research CNN architecture to FER2013 dataset.
-After comparing the results of CNN models, we chose 3 ones with better performance to do ensemble, and got SOTA test accuracy 73.31%.
+After comparing the results of CNN models, we chose 3 ones with better performance to do ensemble, and got SOTA test accuracy 74.43%.
+Here we shared our codes of Model architecture.
+The link of dataset is https://www.kaggle.com/datasets/ninamustwin/fer2013.
 ## Experimental Environment:
 ![image](https://user-images.githubusercontent.com/49049595/189252514-7ce92799-fdd1-4981-ba07-249d0da5cc62.png)
 ## Data pre-processing: